-Another reason why the hyperactive-impulsive presentation and combined presentations are more widely diagnosed is because their symptoms typically appear earlier in life.
-Hyperactivity frequently emerges during the preschool years, although mainly in boys.
+Another reason the hyperactive-impulsive presentation and combined presentations are more widely diagnosed is because their symptoms typically appear earlier in life.
+Hyperactivity frequently emerges during the preschool years, mainly in boys.
 “Not many girls get the hyperactivity component,” Hallowell says.
 Hyperactivity commonly declines with age, sometimes becoming milder, sometimes disappearing completely.

 “Inattentive symptoms usually take a few more years to emerge and become impairing,” Barkley says.
 “When inattention does come to the fore, [those who were or still are hyperactive] move into combined presentation.
 Then when they get older, they may move into inattentive presentation.”
 That said, if a person is ever labeled with combined presentation, Barkley says that remains their official diagnosis for life.

 For most kids, the inattentive symptoms usually appear around first grade.
 “Look for unexplained underachievement — a child not doing as well in school as their brainpower would have you expect,” Hallowell says.
 Yet it’s possible the signs won’t surface — or be noticeable enough for parents and teachers to catch — until middle school, high school, or even later.
 “It can appear whenever the organizational demands of life exceed your ability to compensate,” Hallowell says.
 “Sometimes that’s the first year of medical school, or when you have your first child and suddenly have way too much on your plate.”